TheOdinProject/curriculum/html_css/floats.md

 ### Learning Outcomes
 * You'll learn how to properly use floats.
+* Learn how floats work and how to use them
-* You'll learn why to avoid using floats the way they were used in the past, and their history.
+* Understand how floats were used in the past, and why to avoid these methods in the present

 ### Present Day Use of Floats
-In the past `float` was commonly used to create entire webpage layouts.
+In the past, `float` was commonly used to create entire webpage layouts.
 While we will discuss this later on in the lesson, it is important to know that in the present day `float` should **only** be used to wrap text around images.
-When working with layout, stick with Flexbox or Grid.
+When working with layouts, stick with Flexbox or Grid.

 The `float` property works by taking an element out of the normal document flow, putting that element to the side, and letting other content flow around it.
 So if our element is an image and we give it the property `float: left;`, it will now be taken out of the normal document flow and placed in the left-hand side of its container.
 The remaining content, such as a paragraph following the image, will now wrap around the right side of the image.